Statements

 }

-and export
+import and export statements

 The import and export declarations are used together to make values defined in one module of JavaScript code available in another module.
 A module is a file of JavaScript code with its own global namespace, completely independent of all other modules.
 The only way that a value (such as function or class) defined in one module can be used in another module is if the defining module exports it with export and the using module imports it with import.